Fully Data-driven but Interpretable Human Behavioural Modelling with Differentiable Discrete Choice Model: Introduction

 \section{Introduction}

-Discrete choice modelling (DCM), exemplified by the well-known multinomial logit model~\cite{mcfadden_1973}, depicts the choice of an individual facing a finite set of choice alternatives based on random utility theory~\cite{thurstone_1927}.
-Many decision-making processes or behaviours can be represented as choice; hence, DCM has broad applications.
+Discrete choice modelling (DCM), exemplified by the well-known multinomial logit model~\cite{mcfadden_1973}, depicts the choice of an individual facing a finite set of choice alternatives based on random utility theory~\cite{thurstone_1927}\footnote[0]{This work has been published in {\it IEEE Access}.
+The final version is available~\cite{makinoshima_2025}.} Many decision-making processes or behaviours can be represented as choice; hence, DCM has broad applications.
 For example, human mobilities can be explained largely by combinations of travel mode choice, destination choice, and route choice.
 Because of its versatility, DCM has been utilised in various fields, such as transportation, health, environmental, and consumer studies over the last fifty years~\cite{haghani_2021}.
 DCM also has good compatibility with agent-based modelling and has been popularly used to model the decision-making of agents in agent-based simulations.
 To date, various behaviours in a variety of agent-based models have been modelled with DCM, such as decision-making in agent-based models of migration~\cite{klabunde_2016}, decision-making of suppliers in market simulations~\cite{holm_2016}, travel mode choice in traffic simulations~\cite{horl_2018}, and dynamics modelling or exit and route choice in crowd simulations~\cite{antonini_2006, haghani_2019, nishida_2023}.

 In conventional DCM, simple linear-in-parameter utility functions have often been used~\cite{train_2003}.
 However, although linear utility functions have advantages in terms of explainability and ease of parameter estimation, simple utility functions cannot fully express the complex choice tendencies that occur in the real world.
 Additionally, the specifications of these models, i.e.~the choice of independent variables and the form of utility functions, have depended heavily on the knowledge of the modellers.
 The requirement of expert knowledge in model specification not only results in tremendous modelling cost for the design but also induces bias in the model, which may cause a mismatch between the model and real human behaviour.